davidainslie/kissthinker/README.md

 Maven parent project to KISS Thinker subprojects
 ------------------------------------------------

-Built with the following technologies:
+Application built with the following technologies:

 - Java 1.7